collectionspace/services/README.txt

-This change should only appear in the trunk.
-Currently r1624.
+This change should appear only in the trunk.
+Currently git r1624.
 This is another test of the patching mechanism.
 Changed, 20101018

+Nothing changed?